HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf236.md

-# What's new in CF235
+# What's new in CF236

-The following features and updates are available to customers installing HCL Digital Experience (DX) Container Update CF235 on supported platforms:
+The following features and updates are available to customers installing HCL Digital Experience (DX) Container Update CF236 on supported platforms:

 **All Digital Experience Versions (8.5, 9.0, 9.5)**

 - Blueprint updates
 - My HCLSoftware delivery portal
 - New How-to articles now available
-- Practitioner Studio - Dashboard
-- Presentation Designer - New entry points from Authoring portlet

 **Digital Experience 8.5 and 9.0 Versions**